 The event took place on the 15th of October in Kherson, Ukraine and coincided with the annual inauguration ceremony of new cadets into KSMA.
 Present at the event were officials from local and central government, International Maritime Employers Council (IMEC), representatives from Marlow Navigation Ukraine and Marlow corporate head office in Cyprus, the media, as well as other shipping companies.

-“The last 10 years were a continuous success story in the area of maritime training and development, both for KSMA, as well as for Marlow Navigation, but more so for the many cadets that have been trained to become Marine professionals and specialists.
+“The past 10 years were a continuous success story in the area of maritime training and development, both for KSMA, as well as for Marlow Navigation, but more so for the many cadets that have been trained to become Marine professionals and specialists.
 The first graduates sailing by now as Masters and chief engineers on board modern vessels,” said Chairman, Marlow Navigation, Hermann Eden during his speech to the cadets and guests.

 Marlow is an industry partner to the Academy, employing Ukrainian cadets on-board crew managed ships as part of its ‘hands-on’ approach to training and developing maritime officers.
 Marlow selects KSMA students to join the company after their second study year as cadets.
 These students continue their studies in designated Marlow classes and return to the company when they have graduated as officers.
 The company further supports the academy by helping to upgrade and enhance education and training facilities.